Chamblen12/DataViz_Final_Proj/updates.md

 ## April 4th Beginning of Class
 Didn't make much progress on the shiny end of things.
 Graph not always popping up in correct position.
 Radar chart not comparing stats either.

+## April 4th End of Class
+Got both plots to show up and managed to order the bottom plot by strokes.
+Would like to change top plot to multiple lines plot and maybe have a way of showing par for the course as well.